ABCDE rule for self-examination of moles

 Given that the appearance of skin cancer can vary greatly, every new mole or changes in existing moles should be examined by a doctor.

 If the doctor’s suspicion is confirmed, the skin cancer is surgically removed.
 This is usually sufficient to cure basal cell carcinomas and spinaliomas.
 The success of melanoma treatments depends on the cancer’s stage of development.
-If detected early, there is a good chance that melanoma can be successfully treated with surgery.
-If metastases have already started to form, other treatment options such as radiotherapy and chemotherapy are used.
+If detected and treated early on, there is a good chance that melanoma will be cured by surgery.
+If metastases have already started to form, other treatment options can be used, for example radiotherapy and chemotherapy.